 Coffee lovers who can tolerate a higher level of THC (100 milligrams) might enjoy the Coffee Crunch Dark Chocolate bar, made with dark chocolate and real coffee beans.

-Incredibles is widely considered one of the top edible-makers in Colorado.
-Its handcrafted products are known for quality and consistency.
-And for tasting great.
-Incredibles makes a ton of products, including gummies, chocolate bars and concentrates.
+The incredibles brand is widely considered one of the top edible-makers in Colorado.
+Its handcrafted products are known for quality and consistency, and for tasting great.
+The incredibles brand makes a ton of products, including gummies, chocolate bars, mints and concentrates.

 For a classic go-to, try the Monkey Bar: coconut, toasted walnuts, real bananas, milk chocolate and, of course, cannabis.
 The flavor combo is unique and works well; this is one of incredibles’ original products and one that helped get them on the map everywhere.

-The company 1906 was originally based in Boulder, so it’s no surprise this health- and environmentally-conscious community would yield a chocolate line that touts ethnobotanical ingredients and the health benefits of cacao.
-This company aims to set a high bar for premium edibles.
-Today, 1906 is out of Denver.
+The company 1906 is a health- and environmentally-conscious community yielding a chocolate line that touts ethnobotanical ingredients and the health benefits of cacao.
+This company aims to set a high bar for premium edibles, in more than 200 dispensaries throughout Colorado.

-Try different products for different purposes: Midnight for sleep or Pause for relaxation, for example.
-The latter is milk chocolate, magnolia and other plant extracts mixed with 5 milligrams THC.
+Try different products for different purposes: Midnight for sleep or Chill for relaxation, for example.
+The latter is dark chocolate, magnolia and other plant extracts mixed with 5 milligrams THC.